-Hundreds of passengers flving in and out of GFIA participated in the event.
-Staff members, the public and even some that knew ~ Barbara VanGenderen President Ford were also on about President Ford hand.
+Hundreds of passengers flying in and out of GFIA participated in the event.
+Staff members, the public and even some that knew about President Ford hand.
 Larry and Barbara VanGenderen were visiting from Jackson Hole, Wyoming.
 Mrs. VanGenderen worked for President Ford and said that he was a kind man who always took the time to stop, say hello and cared for his staff.

-"He was verv affable.
+"He was very affable.
 Just so kind and so sweet," said Mrs. VanGenderen.
-"He kept to himself, hut was never demanding and made us feel like family."
+"He kept to himself, was never demanding and made us feel like family."